fuzzylogicxx/fuzzylogic/posts/features-of-my-personal-site.md

 There’s a photos index page and a page for individual photos.
 I’m not 100% sure why I created this.

-Photos are grabbed fetched from Cloudinary using an 11ty [JavaScript data file](https://www.11ty.dev/docs/data-js/).
+Photos are fetched from Cloudinary using an 11ty [JavaScript data file](https://www.11ty.dev/docs/data-js/).
 I note that I’ve set it to only fetch those photos when the node environment is `production`.
 One of the effects of that seems to be that the /photos/ page is not generated (you get a 404) when I build the site locally.
 I think that’s because the `photos` data collection is empty therefore cannot be paginated therefore the page is not generated.

 ## Actions I’ve realised I can take